jan-cieslik/cancer_informatics/docs/ai/supervised_ml.md

 Supervised machine learning is used to categorize unknown data with the use of models which were trained with a labeled dataset.
 In this context "labeled" means, that for example images of breast cancer cells are already classified as benign or malignant.

 In Python there are various libraries that can be used to build a machine learning model.
-In the following we will use [scikit-learn](https://scikit-learn.org/stable/index.html) to implement a supervised machine learning model that can classify breast cancer cells as benign or malignant.
+In the following we will use [scikit-learn](https://scikit-learn.org/stable/index.html).

 First, we will need a dataset that is already labeled.
-Because it is simple to work with we can use the [Breast Cancer Wisconsin dataset](https://archive.ics.uci.edu/dataset/17/breast+cancer+wisconsin+diagnostic) in the beginning.
+Because it is simple to work with, we can use the [Breast Cancer Wisconsin dataset](https://archive.ics.uci.edu/dataset/17/breast+cancer+wisconsin+diagnostic) in the beginning.
 For every image of this dataset features of the cell nuclei were measured and put into a list together with the label "benign" or "malignant".
 If the label is "benign", the list contains `0`, which stands also for `false` and for "malignant" it contains `1` for `true`.

+## Packages

 To implement a machine learning model in Python we first need to import all dependencies with the following code: